Average Cost of Homeowners Insurance (2026)

 How ValuePenguin calculated these rates

-Average price of home insurance by state
+Approximate home insurance cost by state

 Find Cheap Homeowners Insurance Quotes in Your Area